Prairies & Lakes Region Week of May 15, 2024

 Lewisville

 FAIR.
-Water stained; 69 degrees; 1.41 feet above pool.
-White bass are fair to good on ledges of humps and points in 15-35 feet of water.
-Smaller sized fish are abundant.
-Some sandies are up the creeks as well biting slabs, jigs, and live bait.
+Water stained; 74 degrees; 3.84 feet above pool.
+Conditions and fishing patterns are similar white the lake is on the rise.
+White bass are fair to good on humps and points in 20-35 feet of water with slabs, jigs and live bait.
+Cast small swimbaits shallow to the birds on the bank.
 Keeper sized hybrid stripers are fair in similar depths as the white bass.
 If you are keeping fish, please be aware that there are a lot of undersized hybrid stripers in the lake that look very similar to a white bass.
 Catfish are good drifting flats near the river channel and ledges of wind blown points in 12-30 feet of water.
-The shallow water catfish bite has been good as well with the water temperature warming.
-Fishing on anchor in 1-5 feet of water near wind blown points, timber, sticks, and creek and river mouths has been good.
-Crappie are slow to fair in the main lake and creeks in 4-25 feet of water on bridge columns, brush piles, rock piles, stumps, and laydowns with minnows and jigs.
-Standing timber near creek mouths and shallow coves has produced as well.
+The shallow water catfish bite has been good as well with shad spawning.
+Anchor in 1-5 feet of water near wind blown points, timber, sticks, and creek and river mouths.
+Crappie are fair using minnows or jigs in 4-25 feet of water on brush piles, rock piles, stumps, standing timber, and laydowns.
+Cover near drop-off ledges has been productive as well.
 Report by Wes Campbell, BendARod Fishing.
-Bass are good from the banks out to 12 feet on crankbaits and bladed jigs.
-Bluegill are spawning around vegetation and wooded cover.
-Crappie are transitioning to deeper main lake points and brush.
+Water continues to be on the rise and is dirty so fishing can be tough.
+Bass are in 4-10 feet of water with crankbaits, spinnerbaits or dragging a soft plastic.
+The best bite seems to begin at noon.

 Limestone